Early Vote by Mail & Absentee Ballots

 Returning Your Ballot

-Completed ballots may be hand delivered to drop boxes located in the front and back of Town Hall at 71 Mt.
-Vernon Street or directly to the Town Clerk's Office located of the first floor.
+Completed ballots may be mailed back or hand-delivered to drop boxes located in the front and back of Town Hall at 71 Mt.
+Vernon Street or directly to the Town Clerk's Office located on the first floor.

 Use the Secretary of State's Track My Ballot tool to check the status of your ballot.
 The tracker will show you the date your ballot was mailed, the date it was returned, and whether your ballot was accepted or rejected.